atomfinger/toUUID/why_touuid.md

   <1994>
 ```

-With this error we run into the same challenge as where we checked the school.
-It can be difficult to trace the error back to where the exact students which is either missing or wrongly included.
+With this error, we run into the same challenge as to where we checked the school.
+It can be challenging to trace the error back to where the exact students who are either missing or wrongly included.

-When using .toUUID(), we can easily encapsulate both of these test cases into a single one:
+When using .toUUID(), we can easily encapsulate both of these test cases into a single test:

 ```java
 List<Student> result = studentDao.listStudentsBySchoolOrderedByGraduationYear("Harvard");